School of Nursing & Health Innovations Committees

 The governance model for the School of Nursing & Health Innovations (SONHI) community is one of shared decision-making by consensus.
 We consider consensus to be when all members can participate in the decision-making process and agree to support the decision of the whole.
 Using consensus, faculty, staff, and students participate in the discussion of issues and agree to act.
 Committees are used to facilitate the work of the SONHI community.

-The standing SONHI committees for 2022-23 were: (1) Community, (2) Diversity, Equity, and Inclusion, (3) Bachelor of Science in Nursing (BSN) Curriculum, (4) Integrative Health & Wellness (IHW) Curriculum, (5) Graduate Curriculum, and (6) Community Professional Development.
+The standing SONHI committees for 2023-24 are: (1) Community, (2) Diversity, Equity, and Inclusion, (3) Bachelor of Science in Nursing (BSN) Curriculum, (4) Integrative Health & Wellness (IHW) Curriculum, (5) Graduate Curriculum, (6) Community Professional Development, and (7) Research and Scholarship.
 Each Curriculum Committee (BSN, IHW, and Graduate) has two standing task forces: (1) Academic Progression and Success and (2) Assessment and Evaluation.
-The Community Professional Development Committee has three standing task forces: (1) Teaching and Learning, (2) Initiative for Vital Practice, and (3) Leadership Development.
 Throughout the year, ad-hoc task forces may be created in a committee to complete work towards the committee goals.

 Each SONHI committee meets a minimum of twice a semester and more frequently, as needed.
 Continuous quality improvement proposals that are approved by a committee are sent directly to Community for review, discussion, and voting.